Repair, repurpose, or retire ChromeOS devices

 When to disable a device

 Disable a device if it's lost or stolen.
-Disabled devices remain enrolled in your domain.
+Disabled devices remain enrolled in your organization, and will continue to use a Chrome upgrade.

 Important: Devices in your organization might not be successfully disabled unless forced re-enrollment is turned on.